 If you are projecting from a table or other flat surface, and the image is too high or low, you can adjust the image height using the projector's adjustable feet.

-1. Turn on the projector and display an image.

-2. To adjust the front foot, pull up on the foot release lever and lift the front of the projector.
+- 1. Turn on the projector and display an image. - 2.
+To adjust the image height, rotate the front foot to extend or retract it.